huhailinguist/huhailinguist.github.io/projects/index.md

 title:  Publications & presentations
 ---

-Here are some publications and presentations, grouped by topic.
+Here are some publications and presentations, grouped by topic. :+1: emoji

 ## Stylistic features of original and translated Chinese